MDK-Packs/Documentation/CMSIS-Pack_Migration/README.md

    ![Scatter file in the Linker tab](./images/linker_tab.png)
 1. Once done, build the project to verify the correct operation.
 Afterwards, do not forget to add the updated example project to the CMSIS-Pack to make it available to your customers.

-There are two documents available from Arm that help you in case you encounter any problems when migrating to Arm Compiler 6:
+The [Arm Compiler for Embedded Migration and Compatibility Guide](https://developer.arm.com/documentation/100068/latest/Migrating-from-Arm-Compiler-5-to-Arm-Compiler-for-Embedded-6) helps you in case you encounter any problems when migrating to Arm Compiler 6.
-- [Migrate from ARM C/C++ Compiler 5 to ARM Compiler 6](https://developer.arm.com/documentation/kan298/latest) is a hands-on application note that explains all settings in µVision that are required for a successful conversion.
-- Technical details are explained in the [Arm Compiler for Embedded Migration and Compatibility Guide](https://developer.arm.com/documentation/100068/latest/Migrating-from-Arm-Compiler-5-to-Arm-Compiler-for-Embedded-6).